Nicole Scherzinger Just Chopped Her Hair Short — & You Won't Recognize Her

 Over the weekend, the Pussycat Dolls reunited for their first live performance in a decade.
-Fittingly, the surprise show took place during the finale of the British musical competition show X-Factor: Celebrity — where the girl band's frontwoman, Nicole Scherzinger, starred as a judge.
+Fittingly, the surprise show took place during the finale of the show X-Factor: Celebrity — where the girl band's frontwoman, Nicole Scherzinger, starred as a judge.

-Fueling all those comeback rumors in the wake of the on-stage reunion, Scherzinger just gave fans something new to talk about: Her dramatic new haircut.
-At last night's Fashion Awards in London (on the heels of the X-Factor performance), the singer showed up to the red carpet fully unrecognizable without her signature accessory: waist-skimming, shiny black hair.
+Fuelling all those comeback rumours in the wake of the on-stage reunion, Scherzinger just gave fans something new to talk about: Her dramatic new haircut.
+At last night's Fashion Awards in London (on the heels of the X-Factor performance), the singer showed up to the red carpet fully unrecognisable without her signature accessory: waist-skimming, shiny black hair.

 Advertisement